New National Restrictions from 5th November 2020

 ‘Rule of Six’

-The guidance also provides more detail on the exemptions, where groups can be larger than six people, which include:
+The guidance provides more detail on the exemptions, where groups can be larger than six people, which include:

 - Where everyone lives together OR is in the same support bubble